linuxkay/yogurt/README.md

 Add slashes on each internal link ends for better SEO and better performance.

-Analyze data of server running and down time.
+Analyze data: server running and down time.

 ## Current setup notes